sunsingerus/kubernetes-setup/README.md

 # kubeadm

 ## Change hostname OPTIONAL
 We may want to name kubernetes hosts in order to tell them apart from other nodes.
-In this case, on each k8s node we may want to:
+In this case, on each k8s node we may need to setup hostname and DNS name
- 1. Edit `/etc/hostname` and set preferred `hostname`, ex: `kub1`:
+ - Edit `/etc/hostname` and set preferred `hostname`, ex: `kub1`:
 ```bash
 sudo vim /etc/hostname
 ```
- 1. Edit `/etc/hosts` and set preferred DNS name, ex: `kub1`:
+ - Edit `/etc/hosts` and set preferred DNS name, ex: `kub1`:
 ```bash
 sudo vim /etc/hosts
 ```